MyersResearchGroup/Shai-et-al-Supporting-Information/README.md

 - `Timer (Modified)_20210808_125346 ON LuxR 2 plasmids - Cropped.xlsx`

   Contains the characterization fluorescence results for the LuxR gate when adding inducer, but the fluorescence graphs have been moved to origin for each different induction time.

+## Free parameters
+Folder containing the scripts to determine the paper's model parameter values, without fixing any parameter values

+## Fixed parameters
+Folder containing the scripts to determine the paper's model parameter values, fixing all the parameter values except for $/Tau_{ON}^Y$